Modern Slavery Statement

 The Volkswagen Group Code of Conduct

 As part of the Volkswagen group of companies, VWFS adheres to the Volkswagen Group Code of Conduct (“Code of Conduct”).
+The Code of Conduct was updated in January 2024 and is the same for all brands and companies in the group.
 The Code of Conduct embodies the ethical principles of the Volkswagen Group and is based on shared values.
 It focuses on honesty, integrity, compliance and ethical behaviour as well as responsibility.
 The Code of Conduct helps employees observe existing company rules at their workplace, as business partners and as members of society, providing them with practical guidance, assistance and advice.
 The rejection of all forms of modern slavery and human trafficking is an integral part of the Volkswagen Group Code of Conduct.
-In addition, we base our actions on the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the requirements of the International Labour Organisation (ILO) as laid down in our Declaration on Social Rights.
+In addition, we base our actions on the principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the requirements of the International Labour Organisation (ILO) as laid down in our Social Charter[2].

-The Code of Conduct is available at all times to all employees on the intranet and also to third parties via the Volkswagen Group’s The Code of Conduct of the Volkswagen Group page, and is continuously communicated in digital and print media as well as at internal company events.
+The Code of Conduct is available at all times to all employees on the intranet and also to third parties via the Volkswagen AG website (The Code of Conduct of the Volkswagen Group | Volkswagen Group (volkswagen-group.com)), and is continuously communicated in digital and print media as well as at internal company events.
 Regular training on the Code of Conduct is mandatory for all employees, regardless of their hierarchical level.
 Additionally, members of senior management confirm their knowledge and responsibility with regard to the Code of Conduct each year, based on the risks that affect them.

 The Volkswagen Group has also specially formulated the Code of Conduct for Business Partners.
 This details the Group’s expectations regarding the attitude and conduct of business partners in their corporate activities, particularly with regard to suppliers and sales partners.
 The requirements are regarded as the basis for successfully shaping the business relationship between the Volkswagen Group and its partners.
 They include observance of human rights, such as the prohibition of child labour, human trafficking and slavery, as well as ensuring environmental protection and preventing corruption.
-The requirements for business partners were revised in 2022 and amended to include the requirements of the German Act on Corporate Due Diligence Obligations in Supply Chains.
+The requirements for business partners were revised in 2023 and amended to include the requirements of the German Act on Corporate Due Diligence Obligations in Supply Chains.

 In addition to the Code of Conduct for Business Partners, there are further product-specific requirements to which suppliers must adhere.
 These are set out in specifications and prescribe how certain products are to be produced.
 For example, the specifications state that there has to be full disclosure of the supply chain for cobalt for battery cells.
 Such requirements are also binding for the affected suppliers.